-Jasun Martz is a world-renowned NEW YORK contemporary classical, soundscape, experimental, composer, musician and visual artist who has recorded with Michael Jackson (Bad and Dangerous), toured with Frank Zappa, collaborated with French art brut modern master Jean Dubuffet, worked on numerous best-selling international hits and composed and conducted three symphonies.
-He appears on over 50 albums and his compositions have been used in films, television and advertising.
-Martz has performed his music and exhibited his art internationally most recently in Russia, Europe, Asia, North and South America.
+Jasun Martz is a world-renowned New York-based composer, musician and visual artist (painting/sculpture/performance) who has collaborated with French art brut modern master Jean Dubuffet, toured with Frank Zappa, recorded with Michael Jackson (Bad and Dangerous), worked on best-selling international hits and composed three critically acclaimed symphonies.
+He appears on over 50 albums and his contemporary classical, soundscape, experimental and alt-rock compositions have been used in film, television and advertising.
+Spotify features over 85 tracks/10 hours of his music.
+Jasun Martz has performed his music and exhibited his art internationally most recently in Russia, Europe, Asia, North and South America.

 Solo Exhibition sound samples (85 tracks)